MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/Develop/mip/class_mip_filehandler.md

 ### DeleteLabel
 Deletes the sensitivity label from the file.
 Changes will not be written to the file until CommitAsync will be called.
-Privilegd and Auto method allows the API to override any existing label
+Privileged and Auto method allows the API to override any existing label
 Throws [JustificationRequiredError](class_mip_justificationrequirederror.md) when setting the label requires a justification and no justification message was provided via the justificationMessage parameter.

-### SetCustomPermissions
+### SetProtection
-Sets custom permissions to the file.
+Sets either custom or template based permissions (according to protectionDescriptor->GetProtectionType) to the file.
 Changes will not be written to the file until CommitAsync will be called.

 ### RemoveProtection